I. Identity and contact details of the data controller

 1. Description and scope of data processing

-Each time our website is accessed, our system automatically collects data and relevant information from the computer system of the calling device.
+Each time our website is accessed, our system automatically collects data and information from the computer system of the accessing computer.

 The following data is collected: